 We invite you to learn more about Batesville Holdings by reviewing the enclosed information statement.
 We urge you to read the information statement carefully.
 We look forward to our future and to your support as a holder of Batesville Holdings common stock.

 Sincerely,

-Ray J. Hillenbrand Chairman of the Board of Directors Batesville Holdings, Inc. Kenneth A. Camp President and Chief Executive Officer Batesville Holdings, Inc. Preliminary Information Statement (Subject to Completion, Dated March 13, 2008)
+Ray J. Hillenbrand Chairman of the Board of Directors Batesville Holdings, Inc. Kenneth A. Camp President and Chief Executive Officer Batesville Holdings, Inc.

 Information Statement Distribution of Common Stock of

 BATESVILLE HOLDINGS, INC.